 This spaghetti squash mac and cheese may be the perfect recipe to entice squash hesitaters to dive in and take a bite.
 But once they’re hooked, you’ll have to share with more people.

 I was introduced to this dish by Michael and Gayla, who prepared a delicious homecooked meal for my brother, sister and I before we hit the West Coast Trail and trekked through the forest for 7 days.
 The company, wine, beer and food were fantastic.
 And the spaghetti squash mac and cheese was amazing!

 We all loved the smooth creamy interior with the contrasting crunchy top – Yum!
 Right away, I knew I’d want to make this with all the spaghetti squash waiting for me at home.

-Turns out, it’s as easy as combining your favorite homemade mac and cheese sauce with baked spaghetti squash.
+Turns out, it’s as easy as combining your favourite homemade mac and cheese sauce with baked spaghetti squash.
 The mixture can be baked in a casserole dish or returned to the empty squash shells to bake a second time.
 I used the same mac and cheese sauce I use with my Ham and Peas Mac and Cheese recipe.

 - 1 spaghetti squash